Dalvik, virtual machine of Android

-Dalvik is the virtual machine for The Java langage for applications of the Google Android operating system.
+Dalvik was the virtual machine for The Java language for applications of the Google Android operating system.
+It is now replaced by ART.

 The name comes from a town in Iceland, from where the creator has origins.
 Dalvik is produced by the Open Handset Alliance, which includes hundreds of companies